 In the past we may have had time to learn each of these steps in turn but today, you might find that your first leadership role is in an agile, global, matrix, virtual and digital team.

 Each of these steps build some enabling skills, for example if you can’t work together in a virtual team or work across the silos then it’s unlikely you’ll be able to successfully deliver a digital project.
-Digital is naturally horizontal, it cuts across organisational boundaries and is no respecter of silos.
+Digital is naturally horizontal, it cuts across organizational boundaries and is no respecter of silos.